IBM/ibmichroot/README.md

 Or you could add multiple `*.lst` files together to create an environment with many features.

-Vist [config](https://bitbucket.org/litmis/ibmichroot/src/master/config) to see an exhaustive list of `chroot_xxxx.lst` files.
+Visit [config](https://github.com/IBM/ibmichroot/blob/master/config) to see an exhaustive list of `chroot_xxxx.lst` files.

 ---
-# Install Software
+# Install Software into Chroot
 After Creating a chroot with minimal and includes configuration you can use `yum` to install into your chroot.

 It is recommended to install bash within your chroot as well. you can do so with: